ordina-jworks/ordina-jworks.github.io/_posts/2020-03-02-frontend-developer-love-2020.md

 In the end Johannes gave a couple of tips to create a good Webpack along with some tips for your code to decrease the bundle size that Webpack will generate:

-* Most apps will have a good bundle size just be setting the Webpack `mode` to `production`.
+* Most apps will have a good bundle size just by setting the Webpack `mode` to `production`.
 You don't need to overthink your configuration, Webpack already optimises a lot for you
 * Lazy load modules with the use of `import()`
 * Check [bundlephobia.com](https://bundlephobia.com){:target="_blank" rel="noopener noreferrer"} to determine if a bundle could be replaced by something more lightweight or more tree-shakeable
-* Measure the performance with a tool like Lighthouse
+* Measure the performance with a tool like [Lighthouse](https://developers.google.com/web/tools/lighthouse/){:target="_blank" rel="noopener noreferrer"}
-* Don't overestimate longterm caching.
+* Don't overestimate long-term caching.
 It is ok for fonts, images and CSS but caching whole pages could be not as rewarding for the amount of effort you need to put into it
 * Minify your CSS with a tool like [optimize-css-assets-webpack-plugin](https://github.com/NMFR/optimize-css-assets-webpack-plugin){:target="_blank" rel="noopener noreferrer"}

 > Check out [Johannes' talk](https://www.youtube.com/watch?v=z8YP5ZEUIxA){:target="_blank" rel="noopener noreferrer"}, [Johannes's Twitter](https://twitter.com/jhnns){:target="_blank" rel="noopener noreferrer"} and his [slides](https://peerigon.github.io/talks/2020-02-19-frontend-developer-love-how-to-pack-your-webpack/slides/#/){:target="_blank" rel="noopener noreferrer"}